 Purdue Online Writing Lab (OWL) OWL resources help you learn how to use APA, MLA, Chicago citation and format styles.

-WorldCat Connects to collections and services of more than 10,000 libraries worldwide, provides book citations.
+LibraryLynx Connects to collections at ACC as well as more than 10,000 libraries worldwide, provides book citations.

 Valencia College MLA and APA guides give examples of all types of citations, print and electronic, with each element of the citation identified and labeled.